Tips For Sour Kefir

 - During your first ferment you let your kefir ferment too long on your counter, or your house might be warmer than usual.

-- Kefir will also ferment quicker if your grains have grown and multiplied, and you didn’t increase the milk or remove some of the grains.
+- Kefir will also ferment more quickly if your grains have grown and multiplied, and you didn't increase the milk or remove some of the grains.

 - You leave your finished kefir in the fridge for a long time and don't drink it.
 Remember that kefir still ferments a little in your fridge.
 The longer it is in there, the more the bacteria will eat the sugars out of the milk and make it sour.

 A Few More Things

 - Second fermenting your kefir will always help with kefir that is sour.
 It really makes it taste so much better.
 Whenever you add something to kefir to second ferment, be it fruit or the peel of fruit, you give the good bacteria something else to eat instead.
 The bacteria turns it into probiotics and they love it.
 It is essentially like feeding the bacteria again, which in turn makes your kefir less sour.

 - Here is another great tip: give your kefir a prebiotic like Prebio Plus.
 Prebiotics are food for bacteria and they give your kefir something to eat, which will help make your kefir creamy again.
 Give it a scoop of Prebio Plus (you can get it here) and shake it up, place it in the fridge, and let it do its thing.
 In the morning it will be creamy again!